Italian Woodcock Cacciatore

 Shopping List

-14 ingredients total14 with images4 with substitutions
+14 ingredients14 with images4 with subs

 3Cooking Instructions